stanleyylin/Checkers/README.md

 # To play:

-To play, download this repository download the "Checkers" file and import project into any IDE!
+To play, download this repository download the "Checkers" folder.
+Then import project the into any IDE and run Checkers.java!
+Enjoy!